Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Spellcasting</b></summary>
 If you have a <b>Spellbook</b>, you can cast the associated spell.
-Roll Wit and add a d6.
-The effects of the spell depend on the [sum] of the results, the [size] of the biggest die, and the [degrees] of success.
+You can roll up to 4 Magic dice (that you acquire by holding <i>magical</i> items in your Inventory).
+The effects of the spell depend on the number of [dice] used, and the [sum] of the result.

-On a failure, the spell cannot be cast any more for the day, and needs to be recharged (stated in the spell).
-If you roll doubles, a <b>Mishap</b> occurs along with the usual effects.
-The GM determines what happens according to the spell and situation.

-For cases where the effects of a spell would be used as a tool in ways that aren't defined by the spell's effects, then use the character's Wit as the Quality die for the spell-tool.
+If you roll doubles when casting a spell, you mark 1 <b>Notch</b> on it.
+You can only repair it by <b>Recharging</b> it.
 </details>